Kennymctigue/ProgrammingScriptingFiles/README.md

 ### Exercise 6 - Factorial
 This exercise is located in the file factorial.py in the ProgrammingScriptingFiles repository

 The [Factorial](https://en.wikipedia.org/wiki/Factorial) of a non-negative integer n, denoted by n!, is the product of all positive integers less than or equal to n.
-For example, {\displaystyle 5!=5\times 4\times 3\times 2\times 1=120.}
+For example, 5! = 5*4*3*2*1 = 120

+This task was to write a program in python that would calculate the factorial of any given non-negative integer.
+After a few failed attempts at writing a program that started at one and looped towards the number to find the factorial of, I changed and came from the angle of starting with the number and looping back to 1 as the answer increased to deliver the factorial at the end.
+Again parts from the lectures, the python tutorial and [stackoverflow](https://stackoverflow.com/questions/5136447/function-for-factorial-in-python) were combined to find a solution.

+## Note on the above exercises
+Apart from the technical learning involved in the above exercises, what I have learnt in completeing this summary is the importance of documenting resources and thought processes as you write programs.
+There are many references that I have not included as I failed to note them as I wrote the programs.
+Likewise there are many reasonings and logical thought processes that ought to be included as to say "it made sense to me at the time" is not sifficient.